unioslo/zabbix-cli/docs/manual.rst

    |        |                      | [5] Discovered hosts    | [10104] Template ICMP Ping        | SSH service        |                 |                 |               |
    |        |                      | [8] Database servers    |                                   |                    |                 |                 |               |
    +--------+----------------------+-------------------------+-----------------------------------+--------------------+-----------------+-----------------+---------------+

-The parameter ``--use-colors`` in non-interactive and interactive modus will activate the use of colors when showing alarms with the command show_alarms.

 add_host_to_hostgroup